Revealing Adversarial Smart Contracts through Semantic Interpretation and Uncertainty Estimation: Evaluation

 \subsubsection{Overall Performance}

 \tablename~\ref{tab:overall_performance} summarizes the detection performance of different methods.
-We observe that \name achieves a state-of-the-art balanced accuracy (BAC) of 0.9233, outperforming Lookahead (0.7446) and Skyeye (0.8814).
-The false negative rates (FNR) of Lookahead and Skyeye are 0.5100 and 0.2350, respectively, indicating their high miss rates in detecting adversarial contracts.
-In contrast, \name significantly reduces the FNR to 0.1050, demonstrating its superior capability in identifying attack behaviors.
+We observe that \name achieves a state-of-the-art balanced accuracy (BAC) of 0.9374, outperforming Lookahead (0.8235) and Skyeye (0.9049).
+The false negative rates (FNR) of Lookahead and Skyeye are 0.3516 and 0.1868, respectively, indicating their high miss rates in detecting adversarial contracts.
+In contrast, \name significantly reduces the FNR to 0.0769, demonstrating its superior capability in identifying attack behaviors.
+The ``Training Time'' column in \tablename~\ref{tab:overall_performance} represents the total time required for model training after all necessary data preparation has been completed.
+Specifically, Lookahead requires up to 16.58 minutes, while Skyeye takes approximately 1,440 minutes (about 24 hours).
+In comparison, \name is a training-free approach that requires no training time, making it significantly more efficient.